junhecui/wechat-chatbot/README.md

 ### Message Relay Feature

 * Automatically messages bot user in response room when message is not automatically responded to through similar message response or keyword : response pairing.
-  * User response will be relayed back to target group.
+  * User response (message beginning with `!respond`) will be relayed back to target group.

 ## Technologies Used